AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 ## Edit activation {#edit-activation}

-Follow the steps below to edit existing activation flows in Real-time CDP:
+Follow the steps below to edit existing activation flows in Adobe Experience Platform:

 1. Select **[!UICONTROL Destinations]** in the left navigation bar, then click the **[!UICONTROL Browse]** tab, and click the destination name.
 2. Select **[!UICONTROL Edit activation]** in the right rail to change which segments to send to the destination.